 Community and workplaces

-- Mental health first aid training – youth, standard and older persons sessions.
+- Mental health first aid training – youth, standard and older person sessions.

 - Suicide prevention training.

 “We believe you’re the expert on what type of support services will help you build resilience.”

 Our person-centred and holistic approach puts individuals at the centre of their decision making, while also looking more broadly as to what additional supports may be required for families, carers, and the community in which we live.